Inside: Keeping kids safe on social media is one of the realities of modern parenting. Here are ten tips that may help.

-Generation X has taken to Facebook like ducks to water.
+Generations X and Y have taken to Facebook and Instagram like ducks to water.
 Unfortunately, this gives us a false sense of security about our expertise with social media.
-You may be all over Facebook, but do you know how to use SnapChat?
-Did you know there’s Tinder for teens?
-Music.ly is a live streaming app.
-Are you aware of its risks?
+You may have made a couple of TikToks with your kids, but do you really know what’s possible on the platform?
+What’s Tellonym?
+Are you aware of the number of young teens on Tinder?
 And how do we go about keeping kids safe on social media?

 Even though it has lots of positives, social media is a minefield for kids.
-Regardless, a lot of parents are saying that managing it is just too hard.
+Regardless, a lot of parents are saying that managing it is just too hard and so they’re zoning out.
 It’s an odd attitude when in the real world we are more protective of our kids than ever.

-The truth is, adolescents left Facebook and Twitter as their most popular social media sites long ago.
+Most adolescents left Facebook as their most popular social media site a long ago.
+If they use it now it is for messaging and events.
 So what are they using?
 The cycle of site popularity is becoming shorter and shorter, so it is hard for researchers to be completely up to date.
-However, when I asked girls at school today, they listed these as among the currently most popular sites:
+However, these are reported as among the currently most popular sites:

 1. Parents need to be social media gurus.
 Don’t panic, it’s not hard.
 All of these sites are fairly self-explanatory, you just need to spend some time interacting with them.
 It doesn’t take long.
 Pay close attention to security and privacy settings.